Sanaia101/Sayles-Away-Travel-Web-Application/README.md

-# CIS-4375-Team-06-Spring-2025
-cd
-Follow these steps to run the application:
+# Follow these steps to run the application

+Pre-requisites: Download Python (https://www.python.org/downloads/) and make sure that Python is added to your system's PATH environment variables during installation.
+Download Node.js (https://nodejs.org/en/download).

 1. Open the terminal and navigate to the CIS-4375-Team-06-Spring-2025 folder path.